 I trained with Paola Ricciardi-Castagnoli, receiving my Ph.D. in Immunology at the University of Roma-Tor Vergata (Rome, Italy).
 I then performed postdoctoral training with Francesca Granucci at the University of Milano-Bicocca (Milan, Italy) and with Dr. Jonathan C. Kagan at Boston Children’s Hospital (Boston, USA).
 I became Assistant Professor at Harvard University, Faculty of Medicine, in 2015 and in 2020 I was promoted to Associate Professor (Boston, USA).
+Since 2021 I hold the Boston Children’s Hospital Chair in the Field of Immunology at Harvard University, Faculty of Medicine.
 I am currently Research Faculty and Principal Investigator at Boston Children’s Hospital, Division of Immunology and Division of Gastroenterology (Boston, USA).
-Since 2020 I hold an Investigators in the Pathogenesis of Infectious Disease Award at the Burroughs Wellcome Fund.
+Since 2020 I hold an Investigators in the Pathogenesis of Infectious Disease Award at the Burroughs Wellcome Fund and since 2021 I am a Lloyd J. Old STAR Investigator at the Cancer Research Institute.

 Since 2008 I sit in the Committee of the Ph.D.
 Program in Translational Medicine at the University of Milano – Bicocca (Milan, Italy).
 Since 2015 I am a Member of the Immunology Program at the Harvard Medical School, I am a member of the Admission Committee of the Immunology Ph.D.
 Program and of the HMS Committee on Immunology Seminar Series.